 - pensioner concession card

 Act Reference: FAAct section 110 When is an individual entitled to a first 2020 economic support payment?, section 111 What is the amount of the payment?, section 113 When is an individual entitled to a second 2020 economic support payment?, section 114 What is the amount of the payment?, section 116 Eligibility for 2020 economic support payment

-A person can receive only 1 first 2020 ESP and 1 second 2020 ESP.
-Where a person qualifies for a first and second 2020 ESP in multiple ways (through different payments or cards) they would only receive 1 first and second 2020 ESP.
+A person can receive only one first 2020 ESP and one second 2020 ESP.
+Where a person qualifies for a first and second 2020 ESP in multiple ways (through different payments or cards) they would only receive one first and second 2020 ESP.
 A person who is paid a first or second 2020 ESP and is subsequently granted another qualifying payment or concession card backdated to or before the eligibility days is not entitled to an additional first or second 2020 ESP.

 Example: On 12 March 2020, John is receiving both PPS and FTB.
 John receives the first 2020 ESP because of his PPS.
 He will not receive another first 2020 ESP with FTB.

 Act Reference: FAAct section 112 More than one entitlement, section 115 More than one entitlement